buttomnutstoast/MooneyFaceGenerator/README.md

 ### Dataset prepration
 You can,

-1. Use the faces generated from
+1. Use the faces generated from [here](https://github.com/buttomnutstoast/MooneyFaceGenerator/blob/master/README.md#generate-mooney-faces)
-2. Download our dataset from [here](#)
+2. Download our dataset from [here](https://www1.icsi.berkeley.edu/~twke/data/mooney_facescrub.tar)

 ---

 ## Acknowledgements
-We borrow code heavily from [Southmith](https://github.com/soumith/imagenet-multiGPU.torch).
+We borrow code heavily from [Soumith](https://github.com/soumith/imagenet-multiGPU.torch).
 Also, we fine-tune the model `nn4small2v1` trained by [openface](https://cmusatyalab.github.io/openface/) to mooney face classifier.